csparkresearch/KuttyPy-GUI/docs/workshop.md

 * [I2C Sensors](../sensors) for a range of physical parameters such as pressure, acceleration etc can be connected using PC0(SCL), and PC1(SDA).

 !!! tip "Stuff seems to be working?"
-    Now that we have skimmed over the basics of the graphical utility's `playground`, it would appear that the board itself is capable of controlling real-world events.
+    Now that we have skimmed over the basics of the graphical utility's `playground`, it would appear that the board is capable of controlling real-world events from Python.
 For further details on the hardware schematic, [visit the page](../hw/) .

     The pinout diagram will be very useful although the board itself is well labelled.
 The ATMEGA32 datasheet will be handy as well.